Are GUI Agents Focused Enough? Automated Distraction via Semantic-level UI Element Injection: Introduction

 To search for non-trivial adversarial configurations within a fixed query budget, we develop an \textbf{iterative refinement search} that interleaves parallel proposal sampling with greedy cumulative carry-forward: icons accepted at earlier iterations remain on the canvas and continue exerting visual pressure, so each subsequent round refines on top of the most promising accumulated state.
-Crucially, the search is guided by a \textbf{feedback-driven strategy selection} mechanism that diagnoses the current failure mode from multi-round interaction history and dispatches qualitatively distinct prompt strategies accordingly, enabling systematic recovery from stagnation that unguided prompting cannot resolve.

-Experiments across five victim models reveal three findings beyond the raw ASR numbers.
-First, strategic optimization achieves up to a 4.4$\times$ improvement over random injection on the most robust victims, confirming the iterative search is causally responsible rather than merely exhaustive.
-Second, icons optimized against two different source victims attain virtually identical ASR on every shared target victim (difference $<$1 percentage point), indicating that the exploited vulnerabilities are model-agnostic and rooted in shared GUI visual-semantic ambiguities rather than idiosyncrasies of any particular source model.
-Third, post-first-success analysis via an L2 metric (fraction of subsequent attempts where the victim clicks \emph{specifically} on the injected icon) reveals that strategic icons act as \emph{persistent attractors} (L2\ $>$15\%) while random injection collapses below 1\%, establishing a causal rather than incidental disruption mechanism.
+Experiments across 19 victim models spanning 8 model families \cite{qwen25vl,qwen3vl,qin2025uitars,ye2025guiowl,xu2026guiowl15,gu2025uivenus,wang2025opencua,xue2026evocua,claude46} reveal three key findings.
+First, strategic optimization substantially outperforms random injection across all victims, with relative improvements of $3.5$--$6.9{\times}$ on the most robust models.
+Second, icons optimized against two different source victims attain virtually identical ASR on every shared target ($\sim$1 pp difference), confirming that exploited vulnerabilities are model-agnostic and rooted in shared GUI visual-semantic ambiguities.
+Third, post-first-success L2 analysis reveals that strategic icons act as \emph{persistent attractors}: the victim clicks the injected icon in over 15\% of subsequent independent trials versus below 1\% for random injection, establishing causal rather than incidental disruption.
+Additional analysis confirms that the attack is broadly editor-agnostic across four VLM editors, and that two non-trivial adapted baselines inspired by prior query-based black-box attacks \cite{yu2023gptfuzzer,yu2024llmfuzzer,andriushchenko2020square,croce2022sparse} fall below our method, isolating cumulative carry-forward and spatially targeted descriptions as the key mechanisms.

-In summary, the core contributions of this work are as follows: \begin{itemize} \item We propose \textbf{Semantic-level UI Element Injection}, a novel black-box attack paradigm in which safety-aligned, content-harmless UI icons are overlaid onto GUI screenshots to disrupt agent visual grounding.
-This formulation simultaneously bypasses safety filters and avoids the white-box gradient requirements of prior adversarial perturbation methods.
+In summary, the core contributions of this work are as follows: \begin{itemize} \item We propose \textbf{Semantic-level UI Element Injection}, a black-box attack paradigm in which safety-aligned, content-harmless UI icons are overlaid onto GUI screenshots to disrupt agent visual grounding, simultaneously bypassing safety filters and avoiding white-box gradient access.